Shenmue: Shenmue and Shenmue II

 The creator of Shenmue, Yu Suzuki, joined Sega in 1983 and created several successful arcade games, including Hang-On (1985), Out Run (1986) and Virtua Fighter (1993).
-In comparison to arcade games, where the ideal experience was only a few minutes long, Suzuki wanted to make a longer experience.
-In 1996, he and Sega AM2 began developing a Saturn RPG based on the Virtua Fighter series.
+In comparison to arcade games, where the ideal experience is only a few minutes long, Suzuki wanted to make a longer experience.
+In 1996, he and Sega AM2 began developing an RPG for the Sega Saturn based on the Virtua Fighter series.

-In 1997, development moved to Sega's upcoming console, the Dreamcast, and the Virtua Fighter connection was dropped.
+In 1997, development moved to Sega's next console, the Dreamcast, and the Virtua Fighter connection was dropped.
 By the time of the Dreamcast's release in Japan in November 1998, the game had been titled Shenmue.
 Sega advertised Shenmue as belonging to a new genre it termed "full reactive eyes entertainment" or "FREE".
 It became the most expensive game ever developed at the time, reported to have cost US$70 million; in 2011, Suzuki said the figure was closer to $47 million including marketing.
 The development also covered some of Shenmue II (2001), which was completed for a smaller figure, and possibly groundwork for future Shenmue games.

 Shenmue was released on December 29, 1999, in Japan, November 8, 2000 in North America, and December 1, 2000, in Europe.
 Shenmue II was released for Dreamcast in 2001 in Japan and Europe only.
 An Xbox port followed in 2002 in Europe and North America.
-Despite attracting positive reviews and a cult following, the games were commercial failures and Shenmue III entered development hell.
+Despite attracting positive reviews and a cult following, the games were commercial failures.